 The premier for Big Bands is known as The Frank Coughlan Premier Big Band Event, named after Australia’s pioneering big band leader.
 This event features Australia’s top school big band ensembles, with well known Australian jazz musician and educator, John Morrison as the Artistic Director.

-The Festival is a non-competitive event and, rather than being ranked, all ensembles receive a rating of Gold, Silver or Bronze which reflects their level of achievement for the particular event level in which they are performing.
+The Festival is a non-competitive event and, rather than being ranked, all ensembles receive a Gold, Silver, or Bronze rating which reflects their level of achievement for the particular event level in which they have performed.
 All events are adjudicated by professional music educators.
 Besides the rating, each ensemble is provided with an audio commentary of their performance by the adjudicator.

 The Festival is staffed on a voluntary basis by members of Bondi Brass and their friends and family.
 The volunteers recognise the importance of the Festival in maintaining a high standard of musicianship in schools.
-In recent years school bands from Sydney, regional NSW, the ACT, Victoria, South Australia, Western Australia, New Zealand, the UK and Singapore have participated in the Festival.
+In recent years school bands from Sydney, regional NSW, the ACT, Victoria, South Australia, Queensland, Western Australia, New Zealand, the UK, Singapore, and China have participated in the Festival.

-The Australian School Band and Orchestra is held each year at the University of NSW and other venues as required (see this year’s venues).
+The Australian School Band and Orchestra is held each year at the University of NSW and other venues as required.

 If you would like to take part in the Festival either as a performer, sponsor, volunteer or simply come along to listen, please feel free to contact the General Manager through this site.